Fat Is Part Of The Integumentary System True Flase And Why Your Glow Is Hiding In Plain Sight.

 4. How the Layers Interact

 When you get a sunburn, the damage is limited to the epidermis and upper dermis.
-The hypodermis remains untouched, which is why the pain doesn’t reach the deeper fatty cushion.
+Even so, the hypodermis remains untouched, which is why the pain doesn’t reach the deeper fatty cushion.
 Conversely, a deep bruise often stains the subcutaneous fat, causing that characteristic “black‑eye” look.
 The interaction shows that while the hypodermis works closely with the skin, it’s a distinct compartment.

 Common Mistakes / What Most People Get Wrong